sgmoh/s.s/DEPLOYMENT.md

-# Deploy Discord Love Bot on Replit
+# Deploy Sage and Salman on Replit

-This guide will walk you through deploying the Discord Love Bot on Replit, which offers a free and easy way to keep your bot running.
+This guide will walk you through deploying the Sage and Salman bot on Replit, which offers a free and easy way to keep your bot running.

 ## Prerequisites